pmonks/gravity/README.md

 The remaining, optional, parameters allow the caller to specify that the objects "bounce" at the edge of a given bounding box.
 These parameters are:

+  2. `merge-collided-objects?` - boolean indicating whether to merge objects that have collided or not
-  2. `bounce-at-edge?` - boolean indicating whether edge bouncing is enabled or not
+  3. `bounce-at-edge?` - boolean indicating whether edge bouncing is enabled or not
-  3. `min-x` - the minimum value of the horizontal dimension of the bounding box
+  4. `min-x` - the minimum value of the horizontal dimension of the bounding box
-  4. `min-y` - the minimum value of the vertical dimension of the bounding box
+  5. `min-y` - the minimum value of the vertical dimension of the bounding box
-  5. `max-x` - the maximum value of the horizontal dimension of the bounding box
+  6. `max-x` - the maximum value of the horizontal dimension of the bounding box
-  6. `max-y` - the maximum value of the vertical dimension of the bounding box
+  7. `max-y` - the maximum value of the vertical dimension of the bounding box

 ### gravity.gui